CiviCERT/suspicious-email-submitter/README.md

 The Suspicious Email Submitter is a **discontinued** extension for common web browsers and email clients that enables the user to easily submit a suspicious email with all the information necessary to a pre-configured destination for further analysis, such as a [MISP instance](https://misp-project.org).

+This functionality has now been merged into [PhishDetect](https://phishdetect.io), whose development you can follow [here](https://github.com/phishdetect).

 This project is hosted by the [Computer Incident Response Center for Civil Society](https://civicert.org) (CiviCERT), representing the needs of the at-risk communities [Rapid Response Network](https://rarenet.org) member organizations serve.
 The extension will be built to be easily configurable for use by other organizations and communities both within and beyond these communities.

 # Current Development Status